artefactual/archivematica-docs/user-manual/transfer/clean-up-names.rst

 ensure that Archivematica's tools and processes do not fail because of characters that appear in file or directory names.

-Archivematica groups a wide variety of tools together to create preservation workflows.
+Archivematica groups a wide variety of tools, such as :ref:` preservation planning tools <preservation-planning-tools>`, together to create preservation workflows.
 Some of the tools that Archivematica uses have a narrowly-defined scope in terms of what the tool considers to be a valid character for a file or directory name.
 Encountering a character that the tool considers to be invalid can cause the tool to fail, which can halt processing and interfere with normal operation of Archivematica.

-To prevent these kinds of tool failures from happening, Archivematica implements a script that changes file and directory names to conform to requirements of the most restrictive tools.
-Valid characters are defined by `specific code`_ in
+To prevent these kinds of failures from happening, Archivematica implements a script that changes file and directory names to conform to the requirements of more restrictive tools.
+Valid characters are defined by `specific code`_ used by
 Archivematica:

 ``-_.()abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789``